CellProfiling/pipex/README.md

 Preprocessing offers, at high level, the following options (in order):
   - *Threshold intensities removal*: select a minimum and/or maximum percentage of absolute intensity to be removed from the image.
 Useful to clean background and tissue folding or precipitates.
+  - *Background subtraction*: optional morphological top-hat filtering to remove slowly-varying background (autofluorescence, uneven staining) while preserving cell-scale signal.
+Controlled by a radius in pixels; set to 0 to disable.
   - *Tiles fixes*:
     - *Reduce light gradients*: subdivides each local tile in kernels and tries to find and eliminate gradients of light causing shades and/directional light focuses.
     - *Homogenize bright levels*: analyzes all tiles, finding the important thresholds in the global image intensities, and tries to homogenize the histogram proportions on each tile, reducing the bright differences between them.